Will Benson Player Props: Reds vs. Giants

-Will Benson -- with a slugging percentage of .654 in his past 10 games, including two home runs -- will be in action for the Cincinnati Reds against the San Francisco Giants, with Ross Stripling on the mound, on July 19 at 7:10 PM ET.
+Will Benson -- with a slugging percentage of .750 in his past 10 games, including three home runs -- will be in action for the Cincinnati Reds versus the San Francisco Giants, with Alex Cobb on the mound, on July 20 at 12:35 PM ET.

-In his last game, he notched a home run while going 1-for-4 against the Giants.
+In his most recent game, he collected three RBI (going 1-for-3 with a home run) against the Giants.

 Will Benson Game Info & Props vs. the Giants